country-regions/country-region-data/README.md

 ### Changelog

-Note that this repo does _not_ use semantic versioning.
-I realize that's pretty non-standard, but every change to this repo is a dataset change which is technically backward incompatible.
-So although we could be bumping the major version with each release, I think that that would be more problematic: apps can no longer use the `~` and `^` chars in their package.json files to get the latest content so updates would be manual and frequent.
+Note that this repo does _not_ use strict semantic versioning.
+I realize that's non-standard, but every change to this repo is a dataset change which is technically backward incompatible.
+So although we could be bumping the major version with each release, I think that that would be more problematic: apps can no longer use wildcards (~/^) in their package.json files to get the latest content so updates would be manual and frequent.
+So instead I'm reserving major version changes for breaking changes in the exported data model, or anything that would (or may) require refactoring how the data is consumed.

 - `3.2.0` - Oct 22, 2025 - Hungary, UK, Chile, Norway data updated.
 - `3.1.0` - Oct 29, 2024 - Bahamas, France, Ghana, Palestine and Spain data updated.